 Most of the extension’s main functions are controlled from the Options page.
 It can be accessed in many ways.

-From the browser’s Extensions dialog
+From the Edge’s Extensions dialog

 Click the 3-dot button next to the extension name, then click Extension options in the menu.